Using the Spot Database

 Access to and management of the Spot Database is accomplished via controls in the Spot Database Window .
 The most important of these controls is the Spot Database Display - a grid that displays several Spot Database entries.
 Expanding the height of the Spot Database window will increase the number of Spot Database entries visible in the Spot Database Display, and expanding the width of this window will increase the number of fields visible in each entry.
 You can reformat the Spot Database Display's field order and field widths.

-Highlighting Spot Database Display entries for "Needed" stations
+Identifying Spot Database Display Entries for Needed stations

-Objectives are determined from information DXKeeper maintains in the Windows registry; thus DXKeeper need not be running for SpotCollector to appropriately characterize spots.
-Awards progress is determined from a DXKeeper log file.
+Award objectives are determined from information DXKeeper maintains in the Windows registry; thus DXKeeper need not be running for SpotCollector to appropriately characterize spots. realtime award tracking information is obtain from a DXKeeper log file.
 You can configure SpotCollector to

 If you use only one log file in DXKeeper, then SpotCollector's out-of-the-box setting is appropriate (ask the operator for guidance when a log is opened in DXKeeper that is different than the one currently being consulted by SpotCollector).
 If you use DXKeeper to maintain logs of QSOs made from multiple DXCC entities, you'll find it convenient to specify that SpotCollector always consult the log associated with your home station; this keeps SpotCollector focused on the correct source of award progress when you use DXKeeper to open one of the other logs for QSO confirmation, QSL generation, or other activities.

-Using the objectives specified on the DXCC/Top panel on DXKeeper's Awards tab and award progress information from the specified log, SpotCollector places each Spot Database Entry into one of five categories:
+Using the objectives specified on the DXCC/Top panel on DXKeeper's Awards tab and realtime award tracking information from the specified log, SpotCollector places each Spot Database Entry into one of five categories

-Spot Database entries that would give you a duplicate QSO -- i.e. with a callsign you've already worked -- for an unconfirmed band, mode, or country are considered unneeded rather than unconfirmed.
+Spot Database entries that would give you a duplicate QSO -- i.e. with a callsign you've already worked -- for an unconfirmed band, mode, or counter are categorized as unneeded rather than unconfirmed.
 For example, suppose you have already worked, but not yet confirmed VU4DX on 20m SSB.
-Spot database entries for VU4DX on 20m SSB will be rendered in black - even though you don't have VU4 confirmed; that's because another QSO with VU4DX on 20m SSB will not advance your awards progress.
-However, spot database entries for VU4DY on 20m SSB would be colored blue, as QSOing this station would give you an alternate way to confirm VU4 on 20m and SSB.
+Spot Database Entries for VU4DX on 20m SSB will be rendered in black - even though you don't have VU4 confirmed; that's because another QSO with VU4DX on 20m SSB will not advance your awards progress.
+However, Spot Database Entries for VU4DY on 20m SSB would be colored blue, as working this station would give you a new way to confirm VU4 on 20m and SSB.

 If you have never installed or executed DXKeeper, then the Seek everything setting determines whether SpotCollector assumes that every Spot Database Entry is needed or unneeded.

-SpotCollector can also generate an audio alarm whenever an unworked Spot Database Entry is created.
+SpotCollector can also generate an audio alarm whenever a needed or special Spot Database Entry is created.
 Settings in the Audio Alarm panel on the Config window's General tab allow you to

 If you change logs in DXKeeper while SpotCollector is running, SpotCollector will give you the choice of continuing to check progress against the previously-opened log, or switching to the new log.

-Highlighting Spot Database Display Entries of stations known to participate in ARRL's Logbook of the World (LotW)
+Identifying Spot Database Display Entries for stations known to participate in ARRL's Logbook of the World (LotW)

-By default, Spot Database Entries whose callsigns are not known to participate in Logbook of the World are rendered with a white background; Spot Database Entries whose callsigns are known to participate in Logbook of the World are rendered with a yellow background.
-You can modify these colors via the Spot Database sub-tab on the Config window's Display Fonts tab.
+By default, Spot Database Entries whose callsigns are not known to participate in Logbook of the World and not Authenticity Guaranteed members of eQSL.cc are rendered with a white background; Spot Database Entries whose callsigns are known to participate in Logbook of the World are rendered with a yellow background, unless they are also Authenticity Guaranteed members of eQSL.cc -- in which case they are rendered with a light blue (cyan) background.
+You can modify these colors via the Configuration window's Spot Database Display tab.

 Checking the Announce LotW participation box directs SpotCollector to identify announced Spot Database entries whose callsigns are known to participate in Logbook of the World

-To change the format used to display dates and times in the FirstTime, LastTime, and RcvdTime fields, use the Config window's dates and times setting.
+To change the format used to display dates and times in the FirstTime, LastTime, and RcvdTime fields, use the Configuration window's dates and times setting.

 Sorting the Spot Database